UnterrainerInformatik/GameDevelopmentLinks/README.md

 You won't be able to dodge the fight with the even or odd license-text when dealing with creative content, so you might as well get over it and try to get a grasp on things.
 ### Mixed
 * [**Open Game Art**](http://opengameart.org/) - A site containing a rather limited collection of open art, but still, worth a look.
 * [**Gamedeveloper Studio**](http://www.gamedeveloperstudio.com/) - Looking for game assets?
 Are you looking for professional quality assets for your games?
 Would you like to cut your development time in half?
 This site contains some royalty free content.
+* [**Kenney**](https://www.kenney.nl) Kenney, a game studio that creates a wide array of games and game assets for other developers to use (for free!).
+All assets are high quality 2D, 3D, UI and sound assets.

 Would you prefer not to invest hundreds or thousands of dollars into your title?

 ### Graphics
 You want a sky-, grass- or other texture?
 These sites contain, besides other stuff, free-for-commercial-use textures.